What Are the Five Estates

 This idea goes all the way back to medieval Europe, but it evolved.
 In modern political language, it looks like this:

-The Second Estate — The Legislative Branch: Congress or State Legislature that create the law, made up of the House of Representatives and the Senate.
+The Second Estate- The Legislative Branch: Congress or State Legislature that create the law, made up of the House of Representatives and the Senate.

-The Fourth Estate — The Press: Journalists and media institutions that keep power accountable by informing the public.
+The Fourth Estate- The Press: Journalists and media institutions that keep power accountable by informing the public.

-Traditionally, “The Fifth Estate” referred to bloggers, independent media, and internet voices—people outside traditional journalism who still shape public opinion.
+The Fifth Estate- Traditionally, “The Fifth Estate” referred to bloggers, independent media, and internet voices, people outside traditional journalism who still shape public opinion.
+But today, those voices are no longer outside.
+Influencers, podcasters, and streamers are the new mainstream.

 What we once called “alternative media” is now the Fourth Estate.